 Protocol:

-- BPC-157: 250-500mcg daily (subcutaneous near injury)
+- BPC-157: 250-500mcg daily, subcutaneous near injury

-- TB-500: 5-10mg/week loading (2x weekly), then 2.5-5mg/week maintenance
+- TB-500: 5-10mg/week loading for 4 weeks, then 2.5-5mg/week maintenance

-- Duration: 6-8 weeks minimum
+- Duration: 6-8 weeks minimum, 12 weeks for chronic injuries

 Expected results: 70-90% healing in 6-8 weeks compared to 6-12 months with rest alone.
 Most users report significant pain reduction by week 3-4 and functional recovery by week 6-8.
+The full protocol is detailed in the Wolverine peptide stack guide.

-Stack #2: BPC-157 + GHK-Cu (Budget-Friendly)
+Stack #2: BPC-157 + TB-500 + GHK-Cu + KPV (Advanced Healing)

 Protocol: